Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

-**Structural Thickening**
+**Structural Trace**
-An increase in local resistance due to mass or field saturation.
-Thickening stabilizes flickers, slows tempo, and alters the behavior of nearby structures.
+The imprint left by prior flicker or ripple events through structure.
+A measurable history of coherence paths altered by resistance.
-Related: Law 8 – Structural Thickening
+Related: Law 9 – Ripple Path, Coherence, Pressure

 ---